Dr. Timothy Arthur, President

 Kathleen also believes in volunteerism and has dedicated her time over the last number of years to the CVMA (Council, Scientific Coordinator, PDC, NEB), ICVA/NAVLE item writer and reviewer, ECFVG item writer and reviewer, AVMA COE Accreditation site visit team member, ABVP, PEIVMA, APHRC, Board of the Horse Welfare Alliance of Canada, Canadian Equine Veterinary Advocacy Alliance Group and the Federal Drug Advisory Committee for the CPMA.
 Kathleen grew up on a horse farm in PEI and has deep roots in the Standardbred racing industry and Sport horse industry in PEI.
 She now resides in Stratford with her 3 rescue cats while her 2 horses live in the country.

-Dr. Chris Bell, Immediate Past-President
+Dr. Trevor Lawson, Immediate Past-President

 Dr. Brian Evans, Treasurer